NikhilM98/sugarizer-school-portal/README.md

 # Sugarizer School Portal
 [**Sugarizer**](https://github.com/llaske/sugarizer) is the open-source learning platform based on Sugar that began in the famous One Laptop Per Child project.

 [**Sugarizer Server**](https://github.com/llaske/sugarizer-server) allows the deployment of Sugarizer on a local server, for example on a school server, so expose Sugarizer locally as a Web Application.
 Sugarizer Server can also be used to provide collaboration features for Sugarizer Application on the network.
 Sugarizer Server could be deployed in a Docker container or on any computer with Node.js 6+ and MongoDB 2.6+.

-**Sugarizer School Portal** is a new tool in the Sugarizer family which provides a way for schools interested by Sugarizer to host and manage themselves their Sugarizer deployment.
+**Sugarizer School Portal** is a new tool in the Sugarizer family which was created as a part of **Google Summer of Code 2020** program.
+It provides a way for schools interested by Sugarizer to host and manage themselves their Sugarizer deployment.
 It provides an on-demand (SaaS) Sugarizer Server deployment tool so that every school will be able to create a Sugarizer Server to host its own deployment without any technical skill in just a few clicks.

 Under the hood, Sugarizer School Portal is a [Kubernetes](https://kubernetes.io/) cluster that is able to create/manage on-demand new Sugarizer Server instances.